aRavanel/google_review_scraper/readme.md

 - headless chrome of alixaxel github repo (https://github.com/alixaxel/chrome-aws-lambda)
 - Note : selenium is overkill and nearly dead, phatomjs is dead, bs4 or scrappy not sufficient

+## install
+for local run (not needed in zip lambda because layer contain those)
+- npm install chrome-aws-lambda --save-prod
+- npm install puppeteer-core --save-prod
+- install pupeteer?
+- npm install aws-sdk

+or
+- npm install (will install package.json, should add aws there also)

 ## Usage

 - pupeteer + headless is uploaded into an aws layer (see script)